Yura52/delu/README.rst

 .. __INCLUDE_0__

-DeLU is a general-purpose library for PyTorch users.
-DeLU simplifies training loops, facilitates reproducibility, helps with model evaluation and other typical Deep Learning tasks.
+DeLU is a general-purpose PyTorch library that simplifes development and training of deep learning models.
 DeLU is a toolbox, not a framework:

-- your training loop stays the same (regardless of whether it is powered by a simple Python loop or by a specialized framework)
+- DeLU provides functions and classes that facilitate training loops, reproducibility and other typical aspects of deep learning projects.
-- you can start by using any single tool you need, there is no "central concept"
+- there is no need to "rebuild your project around DeLU": you can start using DeLU by picking individual tools that you find helpful.
-- you can replace tools from DeLU with custom solutions at any moment

-**NOTE:** DeLU is tested (and battle-tested in research projects), but the interface is not stable yet, so backward-incompatible changes in future releases are possible.
+DeLU is tested (and battle-tested in research projects), but the public API is still evolving, and backward-incompatible changes in future releases are possible.

 Overview
 --------